-- 3.1.1 The City shall strengthen its economy by: - a) directing business activity to suitable locations as identified on Schedules E-Urban Structure and E-1 - Urban Land Use Designations; - b) preparing a new comprehensive Zoning By-law to implement the policies of the Official Plan; and, - c) encouraging improved urban design and quality architecture, as well as improving the urban design elements of the public realm.
+- 3.1.1 The City shall strengthen its economy by: - a) directing business activity to suitable locations as identified on Schedules E-Urban Structure and E-1 - Urban Land Use Designations; - b) preparing a new comprehensive Zoning By-law to implement the policies of the Official Plan; - c) encouraging improved urban design and quality architecture, as well as improving the urban design elements of the public realm; - d) supporting growth through planning for infrastructure by considering the full life cycle costs of these assets and developing options to pay for these costs over the long-term; and, (OPA 167, MMAH Mod.
+13) - e) consider establishing development criteria, outside of Employment Areas, to ensure that the redevelopment of any employment lands will retain space for a similar number of jobs to remain accommodated on site.
+(OPA 167, MMAH Mod.
+13)